Election-Tech-Initiative/electionguard-ui/README.md

 #### Applications

 Runs the apps in development mode.
-Open the Admin App at [http://localhost:3001](http://localhost:3001) or the Result App at [http://localhost:3002](http://localhost:3002) to view them in the browser.
+Open the Admin App at [http://localhost:3001](http://localhost:3001) to view in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.